zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 For example, you can put things in alphabetical ord er.
 That would be starting with “A, B, C, D” in order according to the English alph abet.
 So, “B” comes before “D,” and “D” comes before “M,” and so forth.
 There are a ll sorts of ways you can organize something, of course.
 Patrick is telling M aya to put the files in order.
 Usually a “file” on a computer is an electronic doc ument.
 However, in the old days when people used paper, files were things that  you put papers into in order to organize them.

 Maya says, “Wow, there must be hundreds of files in  this storeroom.”
 A “storeroom” (storeroom) is another word for a “ware house” (warehouse).
 A storeroom, or a warehouse, is basically a large roo m that you keep things in, that you store things in.
-“To store,” as a verb, means t o put aside, to keep in a place until you’re ready to use it.
+“To store,” as a verb, means to put aside, to keep in a place until you’re ready to use it.
 Maya says there are h undreds of files, paper files, in this storeroom.
 So she asks Patrick, “How am I supp osed to organize them?”

 Patrick says, “Create a basic filing system.”
 A “fi ling system” would be some sort of logical, organized way that you store or keep ei ther your paper or your digital files.
 “Digital files” are usually kept in folders.
 Just like we have paper folders, you also have digital folders, and that’s the word we w ould use in English to describe a place where you would collect a number of differe nt kinds of files that were similar.